 Organizations like the Department of Health and Human Services, the United States Breastfeeding Committee, and La Leche League International all advocate for new moms to exclusively breastfeed for baby’s first six months, as do all major medical organizations like the American Academy of Pediatrics.
 While this year’s CDC data does show that breastfeeding initiation rates are improving, we are still a long way off from meeting these goals.

-- States with the lowest breastfeeding rates are in the South, while states with the highest breastfeeding rates include Idaho, California, New Hampshire, and Vermont, according to the Centers for Disease Control and Prevention.
+- States with the lowest breastfeeding rates are in the South, while states with the highest breastfeeding rates include Washington, Hawaii, and Alaska, according to the Centers for Disease Control and Prevention.

 - Many factors impact breastfeeding initiation rates, including income, race, geographical location, and cultural norms.